Saint-logo3.png

 Next steps

-Using the insights from the usability testing, I will revise the wireframes and the prototype.
-Once it has been refined, I will take the prototype into testing again to gather feedback and improve the product.
+Based on the insights from usability testing, I will revise the wireframes and prototype.
+After refining it, I will conduct another round of testing to gather feedback and enhance the product.

 A mobile-first online booking experienceRead case study